kresil/experiments/README.md

 > [!TIP]
 > To delegate default parameter value to the imported JavaScript function, use `definedExternally`.
 Only nullable types
-> can have default implementations declared.
+> can have default implementations declared externally.

 #### Build and Run